-I won’t demonize the rich, most of them are rich not because they take advantage of people (they wouldn’t stay in business long if they did), but because they understand the basics of money.
+I won’t demonize the rich, most of them are rich not because they take advantage of people (they usually don't stay in business long if they do), but because they understand the basics of money.

 You can be smart with money too.

-You can get yourself out of debt and change your family tree forever.
+If you want to be rich too, get yourself out of debt and change your family tree forever.

-Have you done anything to change how you handle your finances?
+Question: Have you done anything to change how you handle your finances?